From Dark Radiation to Dark Energy: Unified Cosmological Evolution in K-essence Models: Results and Discussion

 \subsection{Background Evolution}

 We begin with the purely kinetic model, which provides a minimal realization of a unified dark sector.
+With respect to the $\Lambda$CDM model parameters, this model adds one degree of freedom, changing the $\Omega_{dm}$ and $\Omega_\Lambda$ to $F_0$ and $F_2$ as can be seen in \eqref{relationF2_F0}, but adding a new parammeter $\theta$ asociated with the initial conditions of the field.
 Figure~\ref{fig:cinetico_w} shows the redshift evolution of the scalar field equation of state \(w_\phi\) for various values of the initial condition \(\theta\).
 At large redshifts, the field initially behaves as a radiation fluid (\(w_\phi \to 1/3\)) that later transitions to a matter behavior (\(w_\phi \simeq 0\)) before recombination, and eventually drives cosmic acceleration through the constant term \(F_0\), which acts effectively as a cosmological constant.

 In the early Universe, the scalar field contributes as an additional relativistic species, enhancing the total radiation density.
-As discussed in Sec.~\ref{sec:data}, this behavior is constrained by Big Bang Nucleosynthesis (BBN), which imposes the bound $N_{\mathrm eff} < 3.15$ at 95\% C.L.~\cite{Cooke:2017cwo,Aver:2015iza,Peimbert:2016bdg,Pitrou:2018cgg}.
-This bound leads to a $\Delta N_{eff}<0.104$ for the contribution of the K-essence field to the early radiation density which from (\ref{bound_neff}) give a bound to the initial condition parameter of
+As discussed in Sec.~\ref{sec:data}, this behavior is constrained by Big Bang Nucleosynthesis (BBN), which imposes the bound $N_{\rm eff} < 3.15$ at 95\% C.L.~\cite{Cooke:2017cwo,Aver:2015iza,Peimbert:2016bdg,Pitrou:2018cgg}.
+This bound leads to a $\Delta N_{\rm eff}<0.104$ for the contribution of the K-essence field to the early radiation density which from (\ref{bound_neff}) give a bound to the initial condition parameter of

 for the purely kinetic model.
 This condition comes only from the BBN observations and order of magnitude assumptions for $\Omega_\gamma$ and $\Omega_{dm}$, and is close to the condition obtained in the next subsection combining data from Planck+DESI DR1+BBN, which gives $\theta \leq 1.97 \times 10^{-16}$ at 95\% C.L. as derived from our MontePython chains.